 We are fully aware that although professors, students and technicians maybe very enthusiastic with the idea of open source and Crowd driven biomedical device design, some Ministries of Health, or some powerful economic and other interest groups in developing countries could to be linked to major device manufacturers and therefore can block or hinder our initiative because their interests are threatened.
 For this reason, part of our project is also focused on creating awareness-raising activities and workshops targeting policymakers, e.g., representatives of the Ministries of Health and Education.
-Through the help of our funders we will develop advocacy campaigns for the recognition of the importance and relevance of biomedical and clinical engineering in the health care system for creating and managing a sustainable high technology health care system which does not rely on foreign economic aid.
+Through the help of our funders we will develop advocacy campaigns for the recognition of the importance and relevance of biomedical and clinical engineering in the health care system.
+Policy makers will be made aware that local and locally trained Biomedical Engineers equipped with the means to create, design, innovate and fabricate are crucial for generating and managing a sustainable high technology health care system, which does not rely on foreign economic aid or volunteers.
 Indeed, our aim is to give the universities the tools, guide them through the platform and then let them research the best social conditions (at state level, society level, and so on) to turn the implementation of the project into a success.
-In fact, we are extremely sensitive about the issue of not imposing our ideas and cultural values on the People of Africa.
+We are extremely sensitive about the issue of not imposing our ideas and cultural values on the People of Africa.
+Unfortunately, as recently observed by many African NGOs and local leaders, the passion for helping Africa is, more often than not, driven by the need to feel good about ourselves and seldom truly serves Africans or Africa to move forward.
+This push has to come from within Africa and should not be propelled by our need for self fulfilment or create publicity.
+The Daniel Project is a good example of this type of high profile, unsustainable aid.